Kubo203/Smart-City-Heatmap/README.md

   </tr>
 </table>

+## About the project

+Smart City Heatmap is a web application that uses interactive heatmaps to make it easier to **find a place to be**—whether you are looking for a spot to live, work, or visit—or to **find accommodation to buy or rent**.
+The heatmap visualizes data (e.g. livability, amenities, safety, or similar) so you can quickly see which areas match your needs.

+## My contribution

+My main role in this project was to build the **Login page** (frontend and backend) with **authentication** using **Supabase**.
+One of my classmates helped me with the auth integration.

 ## Deployment overview

 - **Primary deployment (Docker)**: The CI `docker-build` job builds the app into a Docker image (Node build → Nginx serve) and pushes it to the GitLab Container Registry.
 This is the source of truth for running the app.